 How do I know if I'm using the right sunscreen?

-Using the right sunscreen every day can reduce your risk of developing skin cancer, which is the most common cancer in the United States.
+Using the right sunscreen can reduce your risk of developing skin cancer, which is the most common cancer in the United States.

 When shopping for sunscreen, your choices can feel overwhelming.
-You’ll find lotions, sprays, gels, and creams.
-With so many different SPFs, it can be hard to tell which one you need.
+You’ll find lotions, sprays, sticks, gels, and creams.
+You may see SPFs ranging from 8 to 100.
+With so many options, it can be hard to tell which one you need.

 To make it easier to buy sunscreen, the American Academy of Dermatology is sharing a simple two-step process.
 Here’s what you can do to find a sunscreen that’s right for you.